-They say money makes the world go round, but for many candidates salary isn’t the only factor considered when accepting a job offer.
+They say money makes the world go round, but for many candidates salary isn’t the one and only factor considered when accepting a job offer.

 While incentives used to be limited to popular perks such as stock options and mortgage allowances, candidates are now looking for a wider range of benefits.
 We asked our experts for their advice on how you can ensure your hiring processes are meeting expectations.